bjon1/final-web-dev/README.md

 # final-web-dev
-The final project and assignments for a web dev class taken at University
+The final project for a web dev class taken at University.
+This project's name is eLogger, a comprehensive web app that allows the user to log their exercises and keep track of their habits.

-Test Username & Password info:
+If you want to test this website, here are some username & password info you can use to enter the site:

 email: jonb1@newpaltz.edu
 password: pass1